datacarpentry/image-processing/learners/edge-detection.md

 ![](fig/black-and-white-gradient.png){alt='Gradient near transition'}

 It is obvious that the "edge" here is not so sudden!
-So, any skimage method to detect edges in an image must be able to decide where the edge is, and place appropriately-coloured pixels in that location.
+So, any scikit-image method to detect edges in an image must be able to decide where the edge is, and place appropriately-coloured pixels in that location.

 ## Canny edge detection